Go Back

 Ingredients

-• 1 Quart corn whole uncooked kernel corn, 8 medium ears
+• 1 Quart corn whole uncooked kernel corn, off the cob

-• 1 ½ Quart water or vegetable broth
+• 1 ½ Quart vegetable broth or water

 Instructions

-• Wash all vegetables under cold water.
-Drain.
+• Wash all vegetables under cold water and drain.

-• Cut the corn from the cob and measure out a quart of kernels.
+• Cut the corn from the cob.
 Set aside.

-• Peel and chop the onions, then measure out two cups and set aside.
+• Peel and chop the onions.
+Set aside.

-• Add all ingredients to a saucepan (except the salt and pepper).
-Bring to a boil and reduce the heat to a simmer, simmering for 15 minutes.
+• Combine all vegetables with the water or broth in a large saucepan, holding back the salt and pepper.
+Bring to a boil, then reduce to a gentle simmer for 15 minutes.

-• Season with salt and pepper if desired.
+• Season with salt and pepper to taste, if using.

-• Ladle the mixture into hot, sterilized jars, leaving 1" of headspace.
-Remove air bubbles, wipe the rims, then add lids and rings.
-Tighten until your fingertips are tight.
+• Ladle the hot soup into prepared jars, leaving 1 inch of headspace.
+Remove air bubbles, wipe the rims, and set lids and bands to fingertip tight.

-• Load the jars into the canner and add 2" of water.
+• Load the jars into the pressure canner and add 2 inches of simmering water.
+Lock the lid, vent steam for 10 minutes, then bring to 10 lbs pressure, adjusting for altitude.

-• Process pint jars for 55 minutes or quart jars for 1 hour and 25 minutes.
-Turn off the heat, then let the canner depressurize.
+• Process pints for 55 minutes or quarts for 85 minutes.
+Turn off the heat and let the canner return to zero pressure naturally.

-• Remove the jars and allow them to cool for 24 hours.
-Label the jars and check the seals before storing.
+• Remove the jars and cool undisturbed for 24 hours.
+Check the seals, label, and store.

 Notes